RobertARandolph/AdmiralBumbleBee.com/_posts/2019-10-12-The-problem-with-the-Drum-Dial.md

     * Stiff hoop - Try adjusting one of the two nearby rods, or the opposing rod, and see how it affects the tension of your target location.
     * Flexible hoop - With flexible hoops it's usually the opposing rod applying moderate tension and warping the entire hoop.
 You can fuss around with adjusting the target rod and opposing rod, but it's almost always easier to start over.
 * Dial's value does not increase - Your head is at uneven tension.
 There's a point where a single tension rod begins to spread its influence across the hoop rather than directly to the point in front of the rod.
 Work in small increments!
 If you reach this point, start over.
 * One position reads 'wrong' even though the drum passes the 'tap test' - The tap test is bad.
 Beyond the scope of this article, but it's inaccurate.
-Regardless of that, it's possible that variations in the head, such as logos or divots, may influence the drum dial's reading.
+Regardless of that, it's possible that variations in the head, such as logos or divots, may influence the Drum Dial's reading.
 Be careful to only place it on an even surface.
 * Drum sounds awful.
     * Your head is old, bad or a poor choice.
 Change it.
     * Your head tension is uneven, start over.